parappally/parappally.github.io/README.md

-The 4th version of my personal website.
-I will be continually updating my website over time.
+# websitev4
+This is the fourth iteration of my website.

+What's next?
+  * Adding a particle loading effect
+  * Remaking website in React / Vue
+  * Linking contact me form to a database